 Manual proposal assembly from utility rate tables, roof data, and system sizing calculations is slow and inconsistent.
 Every prospect gets a slightly different format.
 Senior staff spend time on document production instead of closing.
 A proposal generator that takes the customer's utility rate, roof characteristics, and proposed system size and produces a professional savings estimate in minutes lets your sales team quote more prospects.
 Conversation time goes to the customer, not the document.

-Project pipeline from signed contract to energisation.
+Project pipeline from signed contract to energization.
 Every milestone tracked: site survey, permit submission, permit approval, equipment delivery, installation, utility inspection, and interconnection.
 Each project has a live status view showing what's complete, what's pending, and what's blocking forward progress.
 Crew scheduling ties to permit approval and equipment delivery windows so crews aren't dispatched to a site that isn't ready.
-Milestone alerts notify the operations team when a step is overdue and the energisation date is at risk.
+Milestone alerts notify the operations team when a step is overdue and the energization date is at risk.

 Real-time data collection from inverters, energy meters, and weather stations via API or hardware gateway.
 System performance dashboard showing live generation, daily and monthly totals, performance ratio against expected output, and degradation trends over time.
 Fault detection and alert routing when a system drops below expected performance thresholds.
 Multi-site fleet view for commercial and community solar operators.
 Data stored at the granularity needed for utility reporting and performance guarantee verification.